 The good part is, MyFitnessPal will track everything – your calorie intake, steps and exercise.
 Starting with your baseline, it will add calories for exercise and subtract calories to help you lose weight.
 But, you absolutely have to track every drop, dab, chunk, piece, nibble and drink of food that goes in your mouth.
 Also, tracking your food as you eat it trains your subconscious mind – it turns out that the act of recording a log of bad habits trains your subconscious mind and helps you make better choices (I only recently learned this).

-Before starting this program, I found that my calories could be as high as 6000 or 7000 on a a day with three meals, and drinking with friends that night.
+Before starting this program, I found that my calories could be as high as 6000 or 7000 on a bad day, with three meals, and drinking with friends that night.
 This is WAY, WAY, WAY too many.
 Once I tracked my food intake, I corrected this very quickly.

 Macronutrients

 People talk about food quality, nutrient rich and non-GMO.
 These are buzzwords and I didn’t pay ANY attention to any of this.
 I consider ALL of these buzzwords noise which does nothing to help me get to my goal.
-Instead, eat a balance of carbohydrates, fats and protein.
+Instead, eat a balance of protein, fats and carbohydrates.
 Period.
 Make the pie chart in MyFitnessPal look balanced.
 That’s it.
+It’s that simple.

 If you want to get fancy, you can go with a formula.
 I used:

-• 1 gram of protein per pound of desired body weight.
-In my case 170
+- 1 gram of protein per pound of desired body weight.
+In my case 170.
+This is a miserable amount of protein to eat.
+Only bodybuilders need this much, but having a goal helps.

-• The rest in carbs.
-When loosing weight, my carb number was pretty similar to my protein number.
+- The rest should be carbs.
+When losing weight, my carb number was pretty similar to my protein number.

 Micronutrients